DavidGraber/FunctionalHomologyWorkshop/project1/instructions.md

 This project focuses on similarity detection within the ProtStab train and test dataset ([https://doi.org/10.3390/ijms231810798](https://link.springer.com/article/10.1186/s12864-019-6138-7)).
 You will perform the following steps:
 - **Clustering:** You will cluster the protein sequences using different sequence identity and sequence coverage thresholds.
 - **Visualization:** For each clustering, you can visualize the connectivity of test sequences with training complexes, giving insights into train-test data leakage present in this database.
 Which test datapoints would you remove?
-- **Dataset curation:** After identifying train-test dataleakage, you will also curate the train dataset to ensure more realistic cross-validation results.
+- **Dataset curation:** After identifying train-test dataleakage, you will curate the test dataset to ensure it's independecne, but also the train dataset to ensure more realistic cross-validation results.
-- **Training of XGBoost regressors:** You will train a simple XGBoost regressor with 5-fold cross-validation and evaluate its performance based on the unfiltered test dataset and the filtered train dataset.
-How do the performance metrics change?

 ## Key Concepts